'Asked Groundsman to Water': Ex-CSK Mate Shares Anecdote on Dhoni's '1929' I-Day Retirement

 Subscribe to Our Newsletter Today!

-MS Dhoni’s Ex-Teammate L. Balaji Shares Anecdote About Retirement on August 15 Independence Day – FULL STORY
+MS Dhoni’s Ex-CSK Teammate Shares Anecdote About Retirement on August 15 Independence Day – FULL STORY

 Independence Day 2023: Balaji recalls how Dhoni walked up to him and told him that he had asked the groundsman to water the pitch.